ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "This is such a nice room thing.
 How'd you get them to let you have it?"
 Maiselle asks, interrogating as Imogen pushes the terrace double doors open, "Did Sorrengail let you have it?"

 "She's the room before this one, and across the hall.
-Her brother put me here during my recovery, it's the only place he could work comfortably while monitoring me.
-He slept in here the first week and a half after I arrived too."
+Her brother put me here during my recovery, it's the only place he could work comfortably while monitoring me."
+He pauses, remembering waking up and seeing Brennan's hunched shoulders while worrying over parchment, "He slept in here the first week and a half after I arrived too."

 Dain had worried about having to return to his barracks room after he could properly make it to the bathing chamber to use a commode by himself, but Brennan hadn't made him surrender the suite.
 Previously it had been utilized for meetings during the Rebellion and now it remained unused and unacknowledged by Riorson.
 So when Brennan had mentioned Dain's new duty station would be here in Tyrrendor as one of Violet's advisors (in training), Dain had risked looking stupid by asking to stay in it.

 Brennan had all but willingly relinquished the key, happy to have it occupied rather than just being a waste of space.

-When the